crolllab/teaching/Bioinformatics_Tools/Course_2_Programs_Phylogeny/README.md

 Let's install all needed tools for the remainder of the exercise.

-`conda install -c bioconda mafft clipkit raxml`
+`micromamba install mafft clipkit raxml`

 We will use the program [mafft](https://mafft.cbrc.jp/alignment/software/) to generate an aligned set of sequences.